| |

 Interdisciplinarity

-The Project is interdisciplinary in the measure in which its
+The Project was interdisciplinary in the measure in which its

-goal and objectives can only be achieved through the contribution
+goal and objectives could only be achieved through the contribution

 of several disciplines.
 For example, one of the methods chosen